bcbeltran/react-xrpl-issue-token/README.md

+# Create a testnet cold wallet
-# Create a testnet wallet and send transactions
+# Create a testnet hot wallet

-I created this project to test creating an XRP testnet wallet and sending a transaction with ReactJS.

-Don't mind the lack of styling :neckbeard:
+# Connect cold wallet and hot wallet with a trust line and create the FOO token
+# Send token from cold wallet to hot wallet
+# Check token balances and get account info

+Practice creating hot and cold wallets on the XRPL and creating and issuing tokens